The Applicant Guide: data requirements for continuing authorisation

 How do I extend a data submission deadline or expiry date?

-- If you wish to extend a data submission deadline or expiry date you should submit an administrative stream application at least three months before the DSD or expiry date.
+- If you wish to extend an expiry date you should submit an administrative stream application at least 3 months before the expiry date.

-- HSE cannot guarantee that we can successfully evaluate an application for an extension to a DSD or expiry date if it is submitted less than three months before the specified date.
+- HSE cannot guarantee that we can successfully evaluate an application for an extension to an expiry date if it is submitted less than 3 months before the specified date.

 How do I make an application for a new product based on a product with data requirements?

-If you wish to submit an application for authorisation of a new product, you should also consider whether any related products have an impending or recently passed DSD for data that are relevant to the authorisation for the new product.
+If you wish to submit an application for authorisation of a new product, you should also consider whether any related products have outstanding data requirements that are relevant to the authorisation of the new product.
 Related products can be considered as:

-- Products with different active substances but with other relevant data requirements eg for specific container types.
+- products with different active substances but with other relevant data requirements, eg in relation to specific container types.

 The first application will allow us to issue an authorisation for the new product.
 The second application will be linked to the ongoing application for the related product so that any regulatory action required after the completion of that application can be carried across to the new product.

-The applications for the new product will be processed via the appropriate stream (see guidance document) and should include details of the ongoing application for the related product.
+The applications for the new product will be processed via the appropriate stream (see guidance) and should include details of the ongoing application for the related product.

 Alternatively, if you do not mind waiting for the application for the related product to be completed before your new product is authorised, you need only submit one application for the new product.
 We will link this to the ongoing application for the related product and will issue an authorisation upon successful completion of the application for the related product.

-If a DSD or expiry date is imminent for a related product but an application has not yet been submitted and you submit an application for authorisation of a new product, we will accept and evaluate this application.
+If an expiry date is imminent for a related product, but an application has not yet been submitted and you submit an application for authorisation of a new product, we will accept and evaluate this application.
 A second application will be required when the application to meet the data requirement is submitted.
 This application will be evaluated at the same time as the one for the related product so that any regulatory action required after the completion of that application can be carried across to the new product.

-If you fail to submit a second application for the new product we will take one of the following courses of action when the evaluation your ongoing application is completed:
+If you fail to submit a second application for the new product, we will take one of the following courses of action when the evaluation of your ongoing application is completed.

 - If the expiry date for the related product has not passed, authorisation will be issued for the new product with the same expiry date.
-If a second application for the new product is not subsequently submitted, authorisation for this product will expire; or,
+If a second application for the new product is not subsequently submitted, authorisation for this product will expire.